Some tests, treatments and procedures provide little benefit. And in some cases, they may even cause harm.

 Use the 5 questions to make sure you end up with the right amount of care — not too much and not too little.

-Do I really need this test or procedure?
+Do I really need this test, treatment or procedure?

-Tests may help you and your doctor or other healthcare provider determine the problem.
-Procedures may help to treat it.
+Tests may help you and your doctor or other health care provider determine the problem.
+Treatments (such as medicines) and procedures may help to treat it.

 What are the risks?

-Will there be side effects?
+Will there be side effects to the test or treatment?
 What are the chances of getting results that aren’t accurate?
-Could that lead to more testing or another procedure?
+Could that lead to more testing, additional treatments or another procedure?

 Are there simpler, safer options?